marks/melodykramer.github.io/_posts/2015-03-13-the-autobiography-of-melody-joy-kramer.md

 Subcribe to my [TinyLetter](http://www.tinyletter.com/melodykramer)

 **Update**

 * Matt Terenzio asks, "Were you playing a sport or on a merry-go-round?" ([Funf](http://www.funf.org/about.html))

 * Josh Tauberer says to call this a "Auto-meta(data)-graphy," which is a term I really like.

+* Sue Diaz says "What were you wearing (tracking sensor data from wearables.)
+Did you check anything out of a library?
+(If we could access that data) Park in a parking garage?
+Feed a meter?
+Use satellite radio?
+(You were on metro today but if you drive)

+* Melanie Cooper writes, "How was my health?
+What was I eating?
+How much did I weigh?
+How well did I sleep?
+How active was I? data points:(myfitnesspal,Jawbone UP,FitBit,Endomondo, Period Calendar/Tracker app)

+What was I watching? data points: (Netflix, Amazon Prime, Google Play, Hulu, YouTube, Redbox)

+What was my mood? datapoints: (Period Calendar/Tracker app, Facebook emoticon, MoodPanda, weather app)

+What was I listening to? datapoints: (pandora history, google music, spotify, itunes, youtube music)

+What were my interests? datapoints: (google app reviews history, who you follow on social media, pinterest boards)

+What were my accomplishments? (linkedin?)